docker/for-mac/.github/ISSUE_TEMPLATE.md

-Please check the [FAQ](FAQ.md).
 Issues without logs and details cannot be exploited, and will be closed.

 ### Expected behavior